selivan/thinclient/README.md

 ## DESCRIPTION
 Tools to create Ubuntu GNU/Linux image, that boots via network and works from memory.
-Doesn't need mounting rootfs via network from server, like official [DisklessUbuntu](https://help.ubuntu.com/community/DisklessUbuntuHowto).
-Works much better in weak networks: clients do not slow down or hang in case of problems with server or network equipment.
+Doesn't need to mount fileystem via network from server, like [DisklessUbuntu](https://help.ubuntu.com/community/DisklessUbuntuHowto).
+Works much better in slow or unreliable networks: clients do not slow down or hang up because of problems with server or network equipment.

 Most common use case is creating custom thin clilent for RDP terminals.